-Once he emerged from that roller coaster of fascination and horror, he walked into the living room and declared that if he ever became Champion of the Indigo League, all ads would be just be a name, an image, an intended purpose in ten words or less, and some sources for where more information could be found.
+Once he emerged from that roller coaster of fascination and horror, he walked into the living room and declared that if he ever became Champion of the Indigo League, all ads would just be a name, an image, an intended purpose in ten words or less, and some sources for where more information could be found.
 Ever since then he’s taken the default position that all ads lie about everything, and reflexively ignores them until he has the chance to do independent research.

 But it’s a bit harder ignoring so many cool toys once they’re all around him and in easy reach.

 He catches himself slowing down by a shelf of laser pointers with a sign declaring “50% off!” and forces himself to walk past, only to realize a minute later that he’s unconsciously veering toward some targeting frisbees that promise to “improve pokemon accuracy by 63%!”
 The lasers are regular priced, they’re just usually marked up twice as much, he grimly reminds himself.And a 63% improvement means instead of landing two out of ten attacks, my pokemon will land three.

 The biggest crowd by far is in the relatively open area where new pokedex models are on display and available to demo.
 Red is glad he’s spared that particular temptation.
 The Technique Machine aisle proves impossible to resist however, and he walks over to a console to see what’s available.

 He waits for the trainer using one of the machines to finish browsing, then steps up to the free screen and types in “charmander.”